 - Medeco is just too expensive and their locks are finicky; they stop working when the smallest particle gets in the keyway.
 They are also not impervious to various methods of covert entry despite the hefty price tag.

-- Schlage wants too much money for the Primus keyway.
+- Schlage wants too much money for the Primus keyway and the cylinders wear out quickly.
 Schlage wants too much money for nearly everything they make.
 They charge me over $100 for an A series doorknob with a straight face.
 List price for an A series knob from my distributor is nearly $200, and that doesn’t include a cylinder!
 Also Primus keys are made of the same cheap brass that any key is, and these keys are vulnerable to breaking off in a lock if people are using the key to pull a door open.
 Of course, Medeco’s Keymark keys are also vulnerable to shearing.
 I like the Schlage Primus and its finger pin system a lot, but I want something less expensive.
 Property owners in Seattle with money to burn can already select from a wide variety of locksmiths with high-priced locks.

 I know that many property managers think they are “locked in” to some of these proprietary high security systems because those are the locks they have on their doors.
 However, the cost of maintaining these systems may be greater than simply having me install the CX5 system once.
 Consider the cost of duplicating keys.
 Do you have to pay your locksmith to drive to your building for duplicates of your secure building key, or can you drive to them and save yourself $75?
 How much are you getting charged per key?
 Many locksmiths charge over $15 for a Medeco key.
 If you need over 100 keys, that adds up quick!